Designing how we make, sense, and learn.

 Designing how people learn in a changing world

-In higher education, I focus on the full journey of learning—how students first discover a program, how they move through studios and critiques, and how digital tools support their work.
-My goal is to make hybrid learning—classroom and online—feel seamless, intuitive, and connected.
-Spending time with students, faculty, and internal operations has deepened how I design for human experience.
-I’ve seen how aligned workflows and thoughtful communication build confidence and lead to meaningful outcomes for students, faculty, and the institution.
+In higher education, I focus on the full journey of learning, from how students first discover a program, to how they move through studios and critiques, to how digital tools support their work.
+I want hybrid learning, in the classroom and online, to feel seamless, intuitive, and connected.
+Spending time with students, faculty, and internal operations has changed how I design for human experience.
+I have seen how aligned workflows and thoughtful communication build confidence and lead to meaningful outcomes for students, faculty, and the institution.
+This is the kind of learning ecosystem I now design with institutions and partners who want to evolve how people learn.
+Design by Shu